efixler/scrape/README.md

 In all other cases, requests should return a 200 status code, and any errors received when fetching a resource will be included in the returned JSON payload.

+#### extract/headless [GET, POST]
+Identical to the extract endpoint, but uses a headless browser to scrape content instead of a direct http client.
+This endpoint is likely to change, with its functionality folded into the `extract` endpoint using a param.

 #### feed [GET, POST]